brettmstevens7/100-days-of-code-site/README.md

 A template that you can fork and make your own as part of completing the 100 Days of Code Challenge.
 [Here is a preview](https://bretts-100-days-of-code.netlify.app/) of what the site looks like.

+If you're getting started with 100 Days of Code, also be sure to check out our [100 Days of Code guide](https://www.software.com/src/essential-guide-to-the-100-days-of-code-challenge).

 ## 🚀 Quick start

 1. **Fork the site**